 - It is a source of energy and eradicates negative vibes.

 - Well known for its healing qualities. (medicinal values)

 - Considered to be a source of good health, luck, fortune, childbirth, wisdom.

-Which sectors of your life can change by its worship
+Which sectors of your life can change by worship of Peepal tree

 - Marriage (removes all the unnecessary troubles in your marriage)